How far will a $1000 investment get you?

 Compound interest magic that will rock your world

 Am I kidding?
 Not at all.
-If you’re young and willing to hustle, you really can turn $1000 into $2.6 million.
+If you’re young and willing to hustle, you really can turn a $1000 investment into over $2 million.
 Generation Z is the age bracket to target for capitalizing on insane compound interest gains.

 With decades stretching into their horizon, this youngest investment generation has upwards of 45 years before retirement.
 That’s enough to grow a fortune.

 Generation Z and Young Millennials: Claim Your Free Millions with compounding interest investments